afragen/wp-dependency-installer/README.md

 ## Description

 This is a drop in class for developers to optionally or automatically install plugin dependencies for their own plugins or themes.
 It can install a plugin from w.org, GitHub, Bitbucket, GitLab, Gitea, or a direct URL.
-You must include a JSON config file in the same directory as this class file.
+You must include a JSON config file in the root directory of the plugin/theme file.

 This contains an example plugin and an example JSON configuration file.
 Only required dependencies are installed automatically, optional dependencies are not.
 Required dependencies are always kept active.